awsdocs/aws-doc-sdk-examples/ruby/cross_service_examples/item_tracker/README.md

 2. Populate your database with a table and data using the following commands:
      ```bash
      cd ruby/cross_service_examples/item-tracker/helpers
-     ruby scaffold.rb # Checks for database and creates a new table.
+     ruby create_table.rb # Checks for database and creates a new table.
      ruby populate_data.rb # Creates a table with 10 records.
      ```
 3. Register your email address with Amazon Simple Email Service (SES) using the instructions in [Creating and verifying identities in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html).